Banking Services and Credit Cards

 - See Signing Your Name and Handwriting for more information on signature and handwriting guides.

 Get to know your bank’s customer service representativesGo directly to the customer service representative at the service desk.
 He or she can take care of your withdrawal or deposit, and you can organize and record your transactions while you’re waiting.

 - Ask a friend or family member to accompany you to the bank and assist you with separating your money and placing the different denominations into separate pockets, separate identifiable envelopes, or an adaptive wallet.

 - A portable electronic talking money identifier is a device that verbally announces the denomination of all old and new United States bills (from $1 to $100); an enhanced version also vibrates for users who are deaf-blind.
-You can find a selection of money identifiers at Handling Money in the AFB Product Database.

 - The U.S. Bureau of Engraving and Printing (BEP) has developed a free downloadable application (app) to identify paper United States currency.
 The app is called EyeNote™, designed for the Apple iOS, which will scan a bank note and communicate its value back to the user.
 EyeNote™ uses image recognition technology to determine a note’s denomination.
 You can read more about the EyeNote™ at the EyeNote™ App Overview.